 Therefore, to avoid potential network failures and to enforce court orders, providers implement several strategies.
 And they normally control your traffic with their DNS, the default ones.
-So, it means that your ISP knows all your requests, what you look for on the internet.
+So, it means that your ISP knows all your requests, what you look for on the internet and if you’re trying to enter blocked websites.
 And once they know about your activity, they can:

 - Totally block P2P: All torrent blocked when your ISP doesn’t want you to use torrents at all.

 - Schedule a P2P filter: Torrent blocked, usually in the evening, to avoid downloads.